 Movies & TV:

-Is it possible that we really went another full month without going to the theater?
+Is it possible that I really went another full month without going to the theater?
 There actually were a couple of films I would have liked to see in the theater, but my revisions and line edits just chewed up the month and kept me chained to my computer.
 When it came to DVDs, most of the ones I chose on Netflix were real duds.
 Award winners included.

 On the treadmill, I’ve been watching Ken Burns’ documentary, The West, but I’m not done yet.
 However, what I really enjoyed the most this month was watching the documentary, 20 Feet from Stardom.
 It’s about backup singers, but what it has to say about success and the search for success is very powerful.
 I will be watching it again.